 - Tool Call Success - Did the tool calls succeed without technical errors?

 For AI-assisted evaluators, you can use Azure OpenAI or OpenAI reasoning models and non-reasoning models for the LLM judge.
-For complex evaluation that requires refined reasoning, we recommend gpt-5-mini for its balance of performance, cost, and efficiency.
+For complex evaluation that requires refined reasoning, we recommendgpt-5-mini for its balance of performance, cost, and efficiency.

-Agent evaluators support the following tools:
+Agent evaluators support the following tools:- File Search

 - Function Tool (user-defined tools)